tonybeltramelli/Ubiquitous-Media-Sharing-Surface/README.md

 * Provide rich ways in which to browse through the images visualized on the surface.
 (E.g. ScatterView)
 * Allow transferring images between the cell phones placed on the surface by using touch gestures to drag and drop images on the visualisation of other phones.

-In summary, the three main components of are:
+Two main components :

-* Surface app that shows the phones, images and touch gestures to exchange images
+# Surface app
+* Detect and register phones.
+* Receive image from phones.
+* Send image to phones.
+* Display images.

+# Android app
+* Show image gallery.
+* Send image to surface.
+* Receive image from surface.
-* Anrdoid app with image browser
+* Handshake with surface.
-* Network component to exchange data between the multiple phones and the surface